The Spirit in the Desert Origin Story

 The retreat center is a dream come true for people who saw the need for a place where people of all backgrounds, religious or non-religious, can experience renewal, reconciliation, healing, and transformation.

-Richard Andersen, the retreat center’s Executive Director since January 2016, said, “Our purpose is to offer the opportunity for renewal, reconciliation, healing, and transformation for every participant.
+Richard Andersen, the retreat center’s former Executive Director once said, “Our purpose is to offer the opportunity for renewal, reconciliation, healing, and transformation for every participant.
 We do this with welcoming hospitality, the expertize of program facilitators, and our serene, eight-acre, Sonoran Desert environment that includes open spaces for meditation, prayer, and reflection.”

 Andersen added, “Our mission is to provide the supportive environment and resources for people to freely discovery their calling.”
 Spirit in the Desert Retreat Center is a unique local and global resource for personal renewal.